KxSystems/docs/docs/ref/accumulators.md

 ### Scan

-The extension of Scan and a non-unary iterable is a uniform function: for empty right argument/s it returns the generic empty list.
+The function Scan derives from a non-unary iterable is a uniform function: for empty right argument/s it returns the generic empty list.
 It does not evaluate the iterable.

 ```q